gricci2/I2S-Verilog-Driver/README.md

 - Serial clock (SCLK) fully toggles once per 8 MCLK periods
 - Left/Right Word Select signal (LRCK) toggles once per 64 SCLK periods.

 These signals allow for a 44.1 KHz audio passthrough.
-The audio is sampled at a 24 bit resolution per channel.
+The audio is sampled at a resolution of 24 bits per channel.